-To make a long exposure, raise the TIME SLIDE so that the "L"

-(for long exposure) is visible; frame the picture in the finder, keeping at least 5 feet away from the subject; press the exposure release, and hold it there for the length of the exposure.
-Advance the film for the next picture.
+To make a long exposure, push the TIME BUTTON to "L"; frame the picture in the finder, keeping at least 5 feet away from the subject; press the exposure button; and hold it for the length of the exposure.
+Release the button to close the shutter; advance the film.